Enel: 1970–1989: Energy crisis and search for new sources

-In 1981, with the help of the European Economic Community, Enel built the first large scale compact linear Fresnel reflector concentrated solar power plant, the 1 MWe Eurelios power station in Adrano (Sicily).
+In 1981, with the help of the European Economic Community, Enel built the first large-scale compact linear Fresnel reflector concentrated solar power plant, the 1 MWe Eurelios power station in Adrano (Sicily).
 The plant was shut down in 1987.

 In 1984, the photovoltaic power station of Vulcano (Sicily) became active.
-In the same year, the first wind farm of the country became operational in Alta Nurra (Sardinia).
+In the same year, the first wind farm in the country became operational in Alta Nurra (Sardinia).

 During 1985, the national center for the dispatch and control of the electricity network was gradually transferred from the center of Rome to Settebagni, and made a part of a bigger European network for the synchronisation of electricity production.

 In 1986, Enel had its first positive balance, with a profit of 14.1 billion Italian liras.

 In 1987, in the aftermath of the Chernobyl disaster, the first referendum on nuclear power took place and was won by those opposed to nuclear power.
 This result marked the end of nuclear power in Italy, the closing and suspension of all construction of nuclear power stations, and the establishment of a new national energy plan.
 The Caorso Nuclear Power Plant in Emilia-Romagna, which had been inactive since 1986 due to refuelling, was never reactivated and was finally closed in 1990.

 The Enrico Fermi Nuclear Power Plant in Piedmont was deactivated in 1987 and shut down in 1990.
 The construction work on the Montalto di Castro Nuclear Power Station, started in 1982, was interrupted in 1988.
 The station was converted the following year into a multi-fuel plant.
 The Latina Nuclear Power Plant was shut down in 1988.
 The Garigliano Nuclear Power Plant had been shut down since 1978.

 In 1988, the new National Energy Plan (PEN) established its key objectives: increased energy efficiency, environmental protection, the exploitation of national resources, the diversification of sources of supply from abroad, and the overall competitiveness of the production system.